Hybrid Stochastic Synapses Enabled by Scaled Ferroelectric Field-effect Transistors

-We evaluate our device framework and the algorithm enabled by its unique capabilities for learning in a network setting with the scaled FeFETs as the synaptic weights.
-The network was trained on the MNIST handwritten digit recognition dataset\cite{lecun1998mnist} using a modified PyTorch-based package, BindsNET\cite{hazan2018bindsnet}.
-The network architecture\cite{diehl2015unsupervised}, shown in Fig. 3(b), consists of 784 input neurons followed by 400 excitatory leaky-integrate-fire (LIF) neurons\cite{ghosh2009spiking}.
-The excitatory neurons are connected recurrently to all except themselves with inhibitory connections ensuring winner-take-all mechanism.
-The network was trained over 1900 training patterns and obtained an accuracy of 81.33\% over the test set (outperforming state-of-the-art iso-neuron implementations of stochastic unsupervised learning \cite{srinivasan2016magnetic,koo2020sbsnn,srinivasan2019restocnet}).
-Note that the accuracies can be increased by increasing the number of neurons.
-The learnt patterns are shown in Fig. 4(a).
 We compare the performance of our 2-tier FeFET synapses with binary synapses.
 For both cases, the same learning rule with constant probabilities is used.
-Since the binary state has only two levels, the device was potentiated to the high state at a high and low probability for highly and less correlated inputs respectively.
-Note, the timing difference threshold beyond which we considered the inputs to be weakly correlated is a hyperparameter of the learning rule.
-We observe that the completely binary system using this scheme only reaches an accuracy of 71.14\%, i.e., our scaled FeFETs are able to give us an improvement of $\sim$10\% over the binary case.
-We note that in actual hardware implementation of such devices in crossbar arrays, due to process variations, there might be devices which may not have 3 states and act as binary devices.
-Thus, we ran the network simulations with a certain percentage of devices having only binary transitions.
-We observe a linear decrease in performance as the \% of weights with only two states is increased (Fig. 4(b)).
-This also illustrates directly the capability of the LT ST memory in a single device in contrast to binary synapses.
+Since the binary state has only two levels, the device was potentiated to the high state at a high probability for highly correlated inputs while for weakly correlated spikes the device is potentiated to the higher conductance with a lower probability.
+Note, the timing difference threshold ($T_{diff}$) beyond which we considered the inputs to be weakly correlated is a hyperparameter of the learning rule.
+We observe that the completely binary system using this scheme only reaches an accuracy of 70.78\%, i.e., our scaled FeFETs are able to give us an improvement of $\sim$10\% over the binary case while being comparative in area and energy costs.
+Additionally, our accuracy results are within 6\% of multi-state FeFET implementations \cite{saha2021intrinsic} while being only a fraction in device footprint and power consumption, showcasing the efficacy of our hardware-software co-design platform.